openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 # OpenVINO™ Runtime

 Intel® Distribution of OpenVINO™ toolkit is an open-source toolkit for optimizing and deploying AI inference.
-It is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as: emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, etc. It provides high-performance and rich deployment options, from edge to cloud.
+It can be used to develop applications and solutions based on deep learning tasks, such as: emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, etc. It provides high-performance and rich deployment options, from edge to cloud.

 If you have already finished developing your models and converting them to the OpenVINO model format, you can install OpenVINO Runtime to deploy your applications on various devices.
 The [OpenVINO™ Runtime](../OV_Runtime_UG/openvino_intro.md) Python package includes a set of libraries for an easy inference integration with your products.